CoderZ2/nginx-load-balancer-example/README.md

 ```
 docker run -p 4444:5555 -it nginx-balancer
 ```
-### Enter following url in your browser and you will see how load balancer work
+### Enter following url in your browser and you will see how load balancer work at "C:/nginx/upstream.log"

 ```
 localhost:9000